 Ainscough’s national depot network and capabilities of lifting up to 1000 tonnes, has meant that a ‘one-stop-shop’ service for lifts on site has been formed.

 Led by the local Bristol Depot, Ainscough’s work at Hinkley Point C has seen 22 different crane models used on site ranging from 40 to 750-tonne machines.
 The 750-tonne heavy crane is the largest to have been used so far on the project.

 Effectively operating as a Tier 1 contractor, Ainscough has established a dedicated on site project team to manage its activity at Hinkley Point C and the site’s growing lift complexities and requirements.
 The team is comprised of a commercial, an operational and a dedicated lift team.
 There is also a dedicated specialist Lift Engineer whose role is to develop and process lift plans.

-In addition, Ainscough has also inducted 35 other team members including Operators for all of the cranes in the fleet, Directors, Health and Safety Specialists, Lift Engineers and other support colleagues required to manage complex projects.
+In addition, Ainscough has also inducted 35 other team members including Operators for all of the mobile cranes, tower cranes, crawler cranes and heavy cranes in the fleet, Directors, Health and Safety Specialists, Lift Engineers and other support colleagues required to manage complex projects.
 It also includes dedicated fitters to reduce any downtime related to potential maintenance issues.